-Now Christians, put these three particulars together, and if you cannot spell out the conclusion out of them, 'the providence of God will certainly accomplish his good purpose and promise concerning you:' You are of little understanding as well as of little faith.

-If God governs the world and nothing comes to pass but by his providence; if providence governs according to God's purpose and promise: if providence cannot fail of accomplishing both.

-If God be almighty, and can, if God be wife and knows how, if God be faithful and true, let the devil if he can, with all his fophistry, evade the conclusion, 'That he will certainly do all that good for you, which he hath purposed and promised:' If God be not able to perform, he is not almighty: if he mistake his way, if he use impertment, improper means, he is not the all-wife God.
-If he doth not actually perform what he is able and knows how to do, when he hath said it, he ceases to be the true God: So that the matter is brought plainly to this issue; if God be God, if God be the all-wife God, if God be the true and faithful God, this word which he hath spoken, 'All things shall work together for good to those that love God,' shall not fail of its accomplishment in its season.

-Having thus proved the doctrine, I thall add a few words by

-way of caution.
+Now Christians, put these three particulars together, and if you cannot spell out the conclusion out of them, the providence of God will certainly accomplish his good purpose and promise concerning you, you are of little understanding as well as of little faith.
+If God governs the world, vidence; if providence governs according to God's purpose and promise, providence cannot fail of accomplishing both.
+If God be almighty and can,-if God be wise and knows how,-if God be faithful and true, let the devil if he can with all his sophistry evade the conclusion, that he will certainly do all that good for you, which he hath purposed and promised.
+If God be not able to perform, he is not almighty; if he mistake his way, if he use impertinent, improper means, he is not the all-wise God.
+If he do not actually perform what he is able, and knows how to do, when he hath said it, he ceases to be the true God: so that the matter is brought plainly to this issue; if God be God, if God be the allwise God, if God be the true and faithful God, this word which he hath spoken, "All things shall work together for good to those that love God," shall not fail of its accomplishment in its season.
+Having thus proved the doctrine, I shall add a few words by way of caution.

-Cantion 1.
-Limit not the Lord to your time and way; God will make good his word, but you must give him leave to take his own feason: 'He that believeth, shall not make hatte.'
+Caution 1.
+Limit not the Lord to your time and way.
+God will make good his word, but you must give him leave to take his own season.
+"He that believeth shall not make haste."
 Believe God, but do not prejudge nor precipitate, lest you fall into temptation.
-Put no more into the promise, neither for matter nor circumstance, than God hath put in it: put not that into the promise, which God hath not put in it, lest you miss and come short of that which God hath put in it.
-Let others mistakes and miscarriages be warnings to you: till God hath manifestly said, do not you say, this is the time; build not your considence on conjectures, your faith on the strongest presumptions, lest your faith prove but a sancy, and your considence your consustance in make not the promise of God of none effect, by looking for its effect out of season.

-Believe not yourselves into fidelity: Consider, Acts i.
-7. It is not for you to know the times and the seasons, which God hath put in his own power.
-Study the word and its commentary, the works of God, but be sober in your conclusions.
+Put no more into the promise, neither for matter nor circumstance, than God hath put in it; put not that into the promise, which God hath not put in it, lest you miss and come short of that which God hath put in it.
+Let others' mistakes and miscarriages be warnings to you.
+Till God hath manifestly said, do you not say, "This is the time."
+Build not your confidence on conjectures, your faith on the strongest presumptions, lest your faith prove but a fancy, and your confidence your confusion; make not the promise of God of none effect, by looking for its effeet out of season.
+Believe not yourselves into infidelity.
+Consider, Acts i.
+7., " It is not for you to know the times and the seasons, which God hath put in his own Study the word, and its commentary, the works of God; but be sober in your conclusions.

-This you may fafely depend upon, and this will be enough, if you have no more: God will make good his word to you, fooner or later, in one time or other, in one way or other; in the best time, in the best way, in the appointed time, the vision shall speak, and shall not lie; Hab. ii.
-3. 'Though it may tarry, wait for it; because it will surely come, and will not tarry.'
-At least, at the ends of the days, when you shall stand in your lot, when you shall be gotten on the banks of Canaan, and shall thence look back on the promises and providences of God, you shall see and say, God is saithful, there hath not failed one word of all that he bath promised: Now I understand, though once I could not, how every wheel was turning, every instrument was moving, every event was working towards my good and everlasting welfare.
+This you may safely depend upon, and this will be enough, if you have no more.

+God will make good his word to you, sooner or later,-in one time or other,-in one way or other; in the best time, in the best way, in the appointed time; the vision shall speak, and shall not lie; Hab. ii.
+3., "Though it tarry, wait for it; because it will surely come, and will not tarry." least, at the end of the days, when you shall stand in your lot, when you shall be gotten on the banks of Canaan, and shall thence look back on the promises and providences of God, you shall see and say, God is faithful, there hath not failed one word, of all that he hath promised.
+Now I understand, though once I could not, how every wheel was turning, every instrument was moving, every event was working towards my good and everlasting welfare.